mikkohei13/FinBIF-DW/inaturalist.md

   - Push to db (id, hash, timestamp), making an insert or update as needed

 DAILY UPDATE
-- Fetch obs updated since update timg read from file
+- Fetch obs updated since update timg read from db
 - Foreach obs as above
-- Save update time to file
+- Save update time to db

 MONTHLY UPDATE
 * This can be run monthly or as needed